 When buying check out the following things.
 Obviously if under Tesla warranty most things will be fixed and all you're really concerned about it the paperwork and accident damage:

 All Teslas except a very small number of MS60s from 2014 had super charging enabled.
 This was unlimited for the life of the car until the end of March 2017 where it became limited to a set amount per year, after which you would pay.
 Owners from April 2017 could use a referral code to get unlimited charging for their own purposes although this is not transferable to the next owner and the limit will be applied.
 Many used car garages fail to recognise this or advertise accordingly.

 Matters have changed again in July 2019 where cars which previously had supercharging for the life of the car ie pre March 2017 delivered, have had that supercharging benefit revoked if resold by Tesla, ie taken in as part exchange, or returned at the end of a finance agreement.
 You now need to check the car regardless as the car may have been sold by Tesla as a used car in the past and had this happen to it.

 Not buying a car because of a recall simply means you'd never buy that model of car, but you may want to check if there are outstanding recalls not performed so you can arrange to get these done.
 You can check a cars recall status using the Tesla recall vin search.

 The Model X has less choice although we'd steer clear of all of them except the 100D which also means we'd avoid the early cars.
 The P100D is an option now the prices have come down although often have the 22 wheels which are prone to curbing.
-The 75 and 90 batteries are too small really for the MX.
+The 75 and 90 batteries are too small really for the MX in our opinion.
 We'd also suggest the 6 or 7 seat arrangement although if looking at 7 seat cars, decide whether you want the middle row as a folding bench or fixed captains chairs, the design changed on the early cars.
 You may also want to check for a tow hook which was optional on the early cars.